Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: Proof of Theorem

-By Proposition 2 from Appendix to \cite{Serre}, any group considered in (\ref{b}) or (\ref{c}) is equal to the quotient of the group considered in the same side of (\ref{a}) through some action of the permutation group $S(N)$ on the singular chains of the spaces $I(L_{r,\star}^m,N)$ and $I(\R^m,N)$.
-In the case of coefficients in $\Q$ this is the obvious action induced by the action of the permutations on the fibers of a principal $S(N)$-covering; in the case of $\pm \Q$-coefficients any element of $S(N)$ additionally multiplies the simplices by $\pm 1$ depending on the parity of the corresponding permutation.
+By Proposition 2 from \cite{Serre}, any group considered in (\ref{b}) or (\ref{c}) is equal to the quotient of the group considered in the same side of (\ref{a}) by the subgroup generated by all elements of the form $g(\alpha)-\alpha$, where $g$ is an element of the permutation group $S(N)$ that acts as follows on the cohomology of the spaces $I(L_{r,\star}^m,N)$ and $I(\R^m,N)$.
+In the case of coefficients in $\Q$ considered in (\ref{b}) this action of $S(N)$ is the obvious one induced by the action of the permutations on the fibers of a principal $S(N)$-covering; in the case of $\pm \Q$-coefficients any element of $S(N)$ additionally multiplies the classes by $\pm 1$ depending on the parity of the corresponding permutation.
 These $S(N)$-actions also commute with the cohomology maps induced by the embedding $I(\R^m,N) \to I(L_{r,\star}^m,N)$, hence the results of this factorization for $L_{r,\star}^m$ are the same as for $\R^m$. $\Box$

 \begin{proposition}[see \cite{Cohen76}] For any odd $m$, both groups $ H^*(B(\R^{m}, N), \Q)$ and \\ $H^*(B(\R^{m}, N), \pm \Q)$ are one-dimensional over $\Q$.
 Namely, $ H^0(B(\R^{m}, N), \Q)\simeq \Q$ and $H^{(m-1)[N/2]}(B(\R^{m}, N), \pm \Q) \simeq \Q$. \end{proposition}